gazbert/bxbot/README.md

 A Docker image for each release is available on [Docker Hub](https://hub.docker.com/r/gazbert/bxbot/tags/).

 There is also a [Dockerfile](./Dockerfile) included in the project.
-You can use this to create your own Docker images for including your own custom Trading Strategies and Exchange Adapters.
+You can use this to create your own Docker images.
+This is handy for developers to include custom Trading Strategies and Exchange Adapters in a Docker image - see _[The Manual way](#the-manual-way)_ for how to include them in the build and distribution artifact.

 ### The Manual way
 The [Releases](https://github.com/gazbert/bxbot/releases) page has the stable releases, or you can grab the latest code